Navid200/xDrip/docs/xDrip-and-Dexcom-app.md

 <br/>

 \*    You can use both xDrip and the Dexcom app if only Dexcom app is collecting from the same transmitter.
-In that case, you can use xDrip as a follower of the Dexcom app.
+In that case, you can use xDrip as a [follower]{./Follow_page} of the Dexcom app.